angular/ngSocket/README.md

 ## Status: In-Development

-A promise-based AngularJS service for connecting applications to servers with WebSocket support.
+An AngularJS 1.2 service for connecting applications to servers with WebSocket support.

 ## Usage